Estimated reading time: 17 minutes

 4. How easy or difficult is it to get life insurance with PolicyMe if you already have life insurance with another company?

-There are two ways of looking at it if you’re replacing or adding policy and can do both easily.
+There are two ways of looking at it if you’re replacing or adding a policy, and you can do both easily.

 If you decide you want more, it’s interesting to know that in the background, everyone has a maximum amount of insurance they can have on themselves based on income and age.